Quickpaster/quickpaster/architecture.md

+# Terminology

+Terminology should be re-written according to most concise one got from Event Sourcing
+approach:

+## Parent/Child vs Owner/Ownee
+Owner, Container, Aggregate are great words and exactly describe the same thing.
+But for their attributes, fields, values, members and even elements - all that semantics are just too foolish to confuse the thinkers.

+It is greatly worth noting that term 'Value' exactly describes all the sum of a Container's parts.
+So, term 'Internal State' completely equals to term 'Value'.
+But there's no precise word to describe a Container's Element by omitting the word 'Container'.
+Because even Container may be an attribute of its containing Container.
+And word 'Element' describes a Container both as an owner and as an ownee.
+But the word 'attribute' is hard-linked to its container, not describes the entity itself.
+An attribute can be both a container and a final type.

+Final types are described just by Enumerations of all their Values.
+So, when we talk about a type, we mean a range of Values.
+State is internal contents of the State Container.
+Thus, State Containers may be of two types: Container of Container(s) and Container of Value.

+But the word 'Value' is too wide to describe 'Final Value' term.
+We have to use another term for it.
+People often use the word 'Atom' confusing readers more.
+It is worth noting that 'Value' and 'Instance' and 'Contents' are the same words.

+## Event
+In our model we name it Action.
+A notification from executed operation, an action on a state machine, a command send to state machine.
+Very often people name events as actions.
+Actually, when Events come from outer world, they could represent _facts_ about external world changes, when they're requested in Actions (Effect requests).

+To a parent, it's child state change _always_ is an Event (a fact that another world is changed).
+Thus, parent's Plugin may implement a Model State change observer, which will look at the child's Model State and emit an automatical Event when child will have a corresponding state.

+Event is named instead of Actions in Redux not to confuse people.
+And we exactly mean those 'click' UI events too.

+## State
+A returned value of special state function call wich returns one of the values of the enumerated State type.
+Sometimes people name that as 'control state'.
+Also they often name 'Model' intermixing both Model Type and Model State.
+In our documentation we also often mix 'State' and 'Model State'.

+## Execute
+A concept which have to be consisted of two parts instead of ES single concept 'Execute'.
+First part is (Model State + Action + action data + Model Event Dispatchers) 'presentation' reducement (which we name 'Plugin') which leads to a special Data Arguments adapted to pass them into corresponding 'driver'.

+Sometimes, after a child effect's execution, the resulting data have to be passed as arguments into the following parent's driver instructions, a driver implementation should support parent/child component relations too.

+So, a Plugin should be able to create a reduced effect data representation which will be possible for parent's driver to understand after which parent's instruction it should execute child's instructions, and which arguments from the parent's instruction execution results the driver should use in child execution context, and how to use the child execution results into the parent's subsequent instructions execution.

+A plugin should provide driver with such information.
+Maybe, support of runtime variables bindings and usage of child driver execution results as a variable in parent's execution context.

+Please carefully note that plugins never

+A complex function performing an Effect (Action!) based on given state which could lead to one or more events.
+In our model it is divided into the system of Plugins (which determine partial Model State Representations based on Actions and bind area of allowed Events into a Model State Representation) and Drivers (unpure functions), which receive Model State Representations bound with Event Callbacks and Execute given Representations.
+Often named as Async Action Handlers.

+## Action
+In our model we name it Effect.
+Information from State Transitioner about changes it request from outer world.
+Often people name it 'Intentions' to change 'state', but mean the state of outer world.

+We can use Yassine Yelouafi's concept named 'Effect' instead of action because it describes intent.
+Or rename it just to Request.

+## Apply
+A pure state transition function.
+Supplied with Model State and Event and leads to a new Model State.
+Often we call it 'update()', 'init()' or State Transitioner.
+Event Soursing not describes Actions (our Effects) as another output from the Apply function, but just accounts them as a part of the Model State ('Action Requests'???)
+Apply function receives an Event from outer world (a fact that some previous thrown Action (Effect!) led to world change, and have to reconcile that Event into a new internal State / Model State _and_ new Action requests (Intentions to change outer world).
+Events should not be interpreted as Intentions too, because they are REALLY FACTS described REAL CHANGES, objective truths which happen externally.
+That Events lead to UNCONDITIONAL internal state transition, they can't be thrown away.
+So, if some Event can't be processed by internal state machine, that's not inadequate 'intention request from the outer world', that's a FACT, and error is inside our state machine that it couldn't interpret the Fact.
+And intentions are our model's Effects (which named just Actions in the Event Sourcing approach).
+Also, that's great to call Events as Notifications instead of Actions or Facts, because a particular state machine just could ignore some facts which were sent to it.
+Also, in Redux, this 'Apply' is named 'Reduce'

+# Research

 State contains actions, available to process in that state.
 When state changed to that one which doesn't support particular action, the state should clear that action available for execution within